 Medical professionals have indicated that we may be more susceptible to these viral contagions now more than ever due to our responses to the pandemic and protocols that were in place over the last few years.
 Many children and adults can have weaker immune systems which can pose higher risk factors of contracting various illnesses.

 Please be sure to follow these guidelines:

 - DO NOT send your child to school if they are showing ANY symptoms associated with the common cold, such as, persistent cough, congestion, etc., and/or a fever.

 - Remind your child(ren) to wash their hands on a regular basis.

 - Please be sure that your child has adequate clothing that is appropriate for the various weather patterns we encounter, especially very cold mornings and rainy days.

 We understand how hard it is to keep children home from school when they have mild symptoms, however, a mild symptom for one child may be detrimental to another.
 Therefore, we need to all remain diligent and work together in order to provide a healthy sustainable environment for the school over the coming months.

 The security of the children, their parents, and all school personnel is of imperative importance and procedures are in place for their protection.
-The school practices fire, drop and hold, and lock-down drills throughout the school year to familiarize students with emergency procedures.
+The school practices fire, drop and hold, shelter in place and lock-down drills throughout the school year to familiarize students with emergency procedures.
 In the event of an actual emergency during school hours, the students are supervised until called for by their parent or other parent-designated adults.
-Please include any and all people on your Information and Emergency Release forms who are authorized to pick up your child.
-Please update this information in the office when there is a change in status.
+We remind our currently enrolled parents to include any and all people on your Information and Emergency Release forms who are authorized to pick up your child.
+Please update this information through the school's Student Information System on a regular basis.

 - The school campus is fenced and locked every day from 8 AM to 3 PM.
-The only direct access to the school is through the school office off of Main Street.
+The only direct access to the school between these hours is through the school office off of Main Street.

 - People who wish to access the campus must first go through the school office.